-The study has both theoretical and practical implications, which are highlighted in the sections below.
+The study has both theoretical and practical implications which are highlighted in the sections below.

 7.1.
-Theoretical implications
+Theoretical Implications

-This is one of the very few studies that have been conducted on the intrapreneurial behavior of academicians at public universities in the Southern Region of Malaysia.
+This is one of the very few studies that has been conducted on the intrapreneurial behaviour of academicians at public universities in the Southern Region of Malaysia.
 The study also has significance for future researchers.
-It is expected to act as a valuable academic reference for future researchers who are interested in the related field, especially those interested in the intrapreneurial behavior of academicians in Malaysian Southern regional higher learning institutions.
-Since empirical literature on the determinants of intrapreneurial behaviors academicians is quite limited, future researchers based in other countries may also use it as a reference from the Malaysian context.
-Moreover, the study could be generalized by conducting future research in other locations.
-It provides meaningful insights for researchers who have an interest in the same field, especially those who want to use the factors that have been used in the current study.
+It is expected to act as a valuable academic reference for future researchers who are interested in the related field, especially with interest concerning the intrapreneurial behaviour of academicians in Malaysian Southern regional higher learning institutions.
+Since empirical literature on the determinants of intrapreneurial behaviour of academicians is quite limited, future researchers based in other countries may also use it as a reference from a Malaysian context.
+Moreover, the study may be verified for consistency with the findings of future studies by other researchers.
+The study would provide meaningful insights for those researchers who may select the factors that have been selected in the current study.